 Update my cover letter

-Key selection criteria (KSC) are what an organisation decides that a candidate needs to have to perform the job.
-They include things like your skills, personal qualities, knowledge and qualifications.
-You will learn how to write responses that best show how your skills and experiences match the job requirements.
+Key selection criteria (KSC) are what an organisation decides a person needs to perform the job.
+They include things like your skills, personal qualities, prior work experience, knowledge, and qualifications.
+In this session, you will learn how to write responses that best show how your skills and experiences match the job requirements.

 Addressing key selection criteria

-Preparation is key to success.
-Learn how to review the job description, research the company, plan your outfit and practise your interview responses.
+Feeling prepared is the key.
+Learn how to review the job description, research the company, plan what you are going to wear, and practice your interview responses.

 • What to take into the interview